-In order to guide applicants and relevant council staff through the process of planning for and mitigating flood risk, the key features of a range of development scenarios have been identified (relating to the Flood Zone, development vulnerability and presence or absence of defences).
+In order to guide applicants and relevant council staff through the process of planning for and mitigating flood risk, the key features of a range of development scenarios have been identified (relating the flood zone, development vulnerability and presence or absence of defences).
 For each scenario, a number of considerations relating to the suitability of the development are summarised below.
 Flow charts illustrating the process have been prepared and are included in Appendix B.

-Where land has not passed the Justification Test for Development Plans for a particular use, where development is considered premature pending a flood relief scheme, or where flood risk arising from a watercourse is only identified at Development Management Stage, the following sections do not apply and a site specific flood risk assessment (SSFRA) may be premature.
+Where land has not passed the Justification Test for Development Plans for a particular use, where development is considered premature pending a flood relief scheme, or where flood risk arising from a watercourse is only identified at Development Management Stage, the following sections do not apply and a SSFRA may be premature.
 In these situations, a discussion with Galway City Council is required to determine an appropriate route forward.

-In addition to the general recommendations in the following sections, Section 7 should be reviewed for specific recommendations for a selection of sites and zoning objectives within the City.
+In addition to the general recommendations in the following sections, Section 7 should be reviewed for specific recommendations for a selection of sites within the City.